adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/pageheader/v1/pageheader/README.md

 -->
 Header (v1)
 ====
-Header Component basically a container containing text and image components which are incorporated from sites core components.
+Header Component is basically a container containing text and image components which are incorporated from sites core components.

 ## Features